ONSdigital/eq-runner-prototypes/README.md

 2. Create prototype by editing the prototype entry points (`index.njk`, `index.js` and `index.scss`).

 3. Preview the prototype by running `yarn start`.

-## How do the build commands work?

-This project uses [gulp](https://gulpjs.com/) to automate the above commands.
-The [prototype kit]({{PROTOTYPE_KIT_HOMEPAGE}}) provides default gulp tasks which are used by this repository which are inherited in the `./gulpfile.js` script.

-Additional gulp tasks can be added to this project's `gulpfile.js` in the usual way.
-Refer to the gulp documentation for information on how to do this.

 ## Using a specific version of the design system